bundlewrap/bundlewrap/docs/content/items/postgres_db.md

 ### encoding, collation, and ctype

-By default, BundleWrap will only create a database using your default PostgreSQL template, which is most likely `template1`.
-This means it will use the same encoding and database that `template1` uses.
+By default, BundleWrap will only create a database using your default PostgreSQL template, which most likely is `template1`.
+This means it will use the same encoding and collation that `template1` uses.
 By specifying any of the attributes `encoding`, `collation`, or `ctype`, BundleWrap will instead create a new database from `template0`, thus allowing you to override said database attributes.

 These options are creation-time only.